 Surely, all these questions are part of the revision process.
 Answering them using feedback surveys can help gauge an e-learning program’s efficacy and change it to improve it.

 “Review” is the last of the 4 Rs.
-This includes evaluating employee knowledge and their performance in specific areas, such as whether the volume of sales increased following specific training, and so on.
+This includes evaluating employee knowledge and performance in specific areas, such as whether sales volume increased following specific training, and so on.
 The use of scores isn’t the only approach to assess the effectiveness of a course.
 Other types of assessments can examine the effectiveness of e-learning programs engagingly.

 On a concluding note

 It is not always sufficient to provide learners with assessments.
-Giving a dull survey to a group of employees, for example, may not be very useful in gauging their expertise.
+For example, giving a dull survey to a group of employees may not be very useful in gauging their expertise.
 Don’t forget to include interactivities and enjoyable components in assessments.
 They must engage and motivate students.

 Dwayne Santner is an English professor and PhD scholar.
 He lives in a European city.
 Dwayne is associated with Myassignmenthelp.com, through which he provides essay help to students worldwide.
 He loves to play badminton in his free time.